nopnop2002/esp-idf-smb-client/smb2-cat/README.md

 ```

 # How to use
-Create esp-idf-cast.txt in the shared folder.
+Create esp-idf-cat.txt in the shared folder.
 The content does not matter.
 It's mine.
 ```